You can’t even imagine how easy is to make this fun DIY FLOATING SHELF. Check it out! This simple project looks amazing!

 This modern shelf was easy enough to make, and it fits the style that I have created in my dining room.

-If you missed yesterday how I had made some cute faux succulent planters, you could check them out below.
+If you missed yesterday how I had made some cute faux succulent planters, you can check them out below.

 – round wooden plate from Home Depot

-3. Divide your yarn into four equal sections of 12.
+3. Divide your yarn from the center tie into four equal sections (each section will be 12 strings).

 4. Then divide each part into two sections of 6 and twist them together.

-You can also separate your sections to three and braid them.
+You could also separate your sections to 4 and braid them if you prefer.

-5. Hang your piece someplace high.
-Tie a knot approximately 4 inches below the top.
+5. Hang your piece someplace high enough to give you access to easily work with the strings.
+Tie a knot approximately 4 inches below the top where you tied your center knot.

-I love the natural wood look, so I did not stain my wooden plate, but you can stain it.
+I love the natural wood look, so I did not stain my wooden plate, but you can stain it or paint it to match your unique style.

 I arranged my cute succulent planters on my floating shelf, and it looks chic and fresh in my dining room.
 What do you think?